-There are many organizations and publications that provide educational resources for you and your family about incontinence (both urinary and bowel).
+There are many organizations, programs, and publications that provide educational resources for you and your family about incontinence (both urinary and bowel).

 Many of the organizations below also provide information on similar health topics.
 These are trusted sites for further information and resources.